By Efrona Mor

 The Century of Kings 1194

-“We were followed?” she asked, seeing him look back.
+“We were followed?” she asked, sitting forward, seeing him look behind him.
 Arya was covered in as much blood as he, but she held a precious bundle in her arms they protected.

-“Yea.
-Gillis followed us to take him,” Domis eyed the bundle in her arms and she pulled it closer.
-“Rise, Arya, we move swiftly to our hiding place and then I snuff his life.”
+“Yea, Arya, Gillis followed us to take him,” Domis eyed the bundle in her arms, and she pulled it closer as he crouched down to help her.
+“Rise.
+We must move swiftly to our hiding place.

 The forest was dense with tall trees allowing only flickering patches of sunlight through.
-They raced for what felt like leagues and she motioned to stop.
-He nodded and once she stopped her body ceased.
+They raced for what felt like leagues, and she motioned to rest.
+He nodded, but once she stopped, her body ceased.
 She limped toward a red tree burrow, pointing to hide.
 She could go no further.
 He looked at her leather breastplate, cut in two places, pauldrons barely hanging on, and a gash down the side of her face.
-His eyes spoke grateful words to her with a quick glance.
+His eyes spoke grateful words to her an his eyes lingered around hers a long moment.
 He removed her quarterstaff from her back and handed it to her.
-Her long black hair was tied back, but crusted with blood.
-“Do not move.
+Her long black hair was tied back but crusted with blood.
+“Do not move, Arya.
 Thou fought well.”
 He dragged a dead branch over the burrow as she sunk inside, gripping the staff with her right hand and the bundle in her left.
+Birds chirped above her curious to her presence.

-The tiny life wiggled and she held it tightly.
-Her eyes were bloodshot from the journey, and her body weak as she exhaled, relieved to be in the burrow.
-“It will be well,” she whispered.
+The tiny life wiggled, and she held it tightly.
+Her eyes were bloodshot from the long journey, and her body weak as she exhaled, relieved to be in the burrow.
+“It will be well,” she whispered to the bundle now gurgling playfully.

-Crystals were weaved through the demon’s black braids down to his waist.
-They caught the sun cascading through the trees as he moved swiftly through the forest, leading the pursuer away from the burrow and into a small valley.
+Crystals weaved through his black braids down to his waist, caught the sun cascading through the trees as he moved swiftly through the forest.
+He was sure Gillis was not far behind and he led him away from the burrow and into a small valley.
 Hills spread out before him, rich and full.
-The beauty of spring even in this moment impressed him.
+The beauty of spring, even at this moment, impressed him.
 He moved back into the thick trees without sound, now waiting.

-“Thou doth die this day, Royal Shadow Domis,” whispered the demon pursuing him in a hissing tone.
+“Thou doth die this day, Royal Shadow Domis,” whispered Gillis in a hissing tone.

 Gillis followed the voice but did not see him.
 “Return with me to Siberal and Arya lives, Domis.”

 Both unsheathed their double-edged swords, holding them vertically.
 The sun appeared to follow the blades in brilliant light.
-Slowly the tips touched as the two glared at each other.
-The sharp edges slid forward and back.
-They both yelled as pounding steel hit edge on edge.
+Slowly the tips touched as was tradition.
+But then the two glared at each other and swung hard.
+The sharp steel slid forward and back in a raspy hiss.
+They both yelled as pounding metal hit edge on edge.
 When Domis angled the flat of his sword over the top of Gillis, he quickly slid it down to the hilt with great strength.
 The steel hissed in a satisfying ring.
-He pressed downward, lowering the immoral’s sword to his waist, gritting his teeth, then thrust upward with his jeweled pommel into Gillis’s face.
-The thrust was so hard it crushed his lower jaw, knocking his head backward.
-Gillis was an immoral demon.
-They were known for wielding unusual powers of Nohar.
-He winced a deep growling pain, spitting blood, and Domis swiftly in a downward pull, sliced Gillis’s breastplate causing him to wail in pain again.
+He pressed downward, lowering the warlord’s sword to his waist, gritting his teeth, then thrust upward with his jeweled pommel into Gillis’s face.
+The thrust crushed his lower jaw, knocking his head backward.
+High warlords were also known for wielding unusual powers of Nohar.
+Gillis winced a deep growling pain, spitting blood, and Domis swiftly in a downward pull, sliced Gillis’s breastplate causing him to wail in pain again.
 It cut through the steel in one long slash as if cutting tapestry.

 Gillis stumbled.
-“Die!
-You die slow,” the immoral yelled, angry finding his feet.
+“Curse thee!” the warlord yelled, angry, finding his feet.
 His mouth bled profusely.
 Lunging toward Domis in an overhead slash, he pulled a blade from his war belt as Domis raised his sword, leaving this torso open—but Domis twisted out of reach.
-Their swords crossed, hissing and hitting blade on blade over and over until Gillis slid in toward Domis, slicing his thigh open before he rose as he pulled the blade through his leg guard and into his flesh.
+Their swords crossed, hissing and hitting blade on blade over and over until Gillis slid in toward Domis, slicing his thigh open before he rose, pulling the blade through his leg guard and into his flesh.
 Domis winced and stepped inward with the weight of his body.
 He swung his swords with full shoulder strength, slicing Gillis below the ribcage.

 “Thy power of sight fails thee, Gillis.”
 Domis circled his blade.
-“An immoral with this rare power has wasted it.”
+“Thou did waste the power of bestowed upon thee.”

-Gillis looked at the wound grimacing.
+Gillis looked at his wound, grimacing.
 “They shall find thee, Domis!”
 He held his side.
-Blood gushed as he stumbled against a tree.
+Blood gushed and he stumbled against a tree.
 “H…how?”

-Domis circled his sword with both hands and thrust it into Gillis’s heart, twisting to hear the ribs crack.
-A demon’s heart was between his ribs.
-“Thy power of sight faded in arrogance, Gillis!”
+Domis circled his sword with both hands and thrust it into Gillis’s ribs, where the heart of a demon lay, twisting to hear bones crack.
+“How?
+Arrogance, Gillis!”
 Domis exhaled.
 “May the light of the Ancients find peace in thy death.”
-He drew his sword back and the immoral crumpled to the ground face first bleeding the remainder of his life into the leaves.
+He drew his sword back, and the the warlord crumpled to the ground face first, bleeding the remainder of his life into the leaves.
 Domis placed his foot over Gillis’s back, bowing his head.
 “All death shall be mourned!”

-She picked up the bundle, hearing it coo.
+She picked up the bundle, hearing the tiny demon coo.
 “Are you sure you know where to find the king?”

 “I have watched him wander near here often.
 We shall find him.
 We have food for several days if needed.”
-He leaned his head on hers, and she smiled, but scarcely felt it.
+He leaned his head on hers, and she smiled but scarcely felt joy.
 “Yea, a smile.”

 “We know he shan’t, Arya.
 How could he?
 He is a just man ruling the humans, but he is of our realms.
 When he discovers who thou art—he shall offer his sword.
 Come now.
 No more said.”
-He turned away then stopped looking her again.
+He turned away, then stopped to gaze upon her again.
 She breathed slowly and nodded.

 “I am prepared, Domis.
 Forgive me.
 My love for you—”

 “And mine for thee.
-May I see thy beautiful face as I pass smiling at me.
-The Arya of strength.
-The warrior’s pride.”
+May I see thy beautiful face smiling at me when I pass?
+I wish to see the Arya of strength.
+The warrior’s pride, not a sad female.”
 He gazed up for a moment.
 “I imagine the day the little one is grown and given the book.”
 He smiled.
-“Remember that day when all changes.”
-She smiled nodded to broken to speak and he kissed her gently.
+“Remember to tell him where the book came from.”
+Her eyes lit slightly, and he kissed her gently.

 They searched the forest after having something to eat, and the late sun was overhead when Arya pointed.
 “Domis, someone hums.”

 He reached for the bundle, and it squirmed in his arms.
 “Shusss,” he smiled, hearing the humming himself. “’Tis him.
 He hums often.
 Follow behind me unseen until I speak with the king.
 When he accepts my offering and is bound to it, only then shalt thou show thy face.”
-She mustered a smile and it pleased him.
+She mustered the smile he desired, and it pleased him.
 “Every demon the king encounters tries to snuff his life.
-He shall think the same of me and kill me, Arya, out of pure habit… the vow I offer him he must take.
-It shall secure thee and,” he looked at the bundle, “…and this one with thee.”
+He shall think the same of me and kill me, Arya, out of pure habit… do not loathe him for it.
+When he accept the vow I offer him, it shall secure thee and,” he looked at the bundle, “…and this one.
+The hope of our race.”

 He held the white bundle in his arm as he followed the humming.
 Nothing would deter him.
-Bending down, a braid fell forward as he examined tracks, seeing the king was alone.
+He bent down, and a braid fell forward as he examined tracks, seeing the king was alone.
 He had been to King’s Forest many times over the last moons and knew the trees.
-Hidden behind a large red, he saw the king crouched down digging beneath the leaves, still humming.
-He was clearing dead leaves from around a tiny sprout, delicately.
+Hidden behind a large red, he saw the king crouched down, digging beneath the leaves, still humming.
+He was clearing debris around a tiny sprout, delicately.
 When he stood up, he grinned as if to have saved something precious.
-“Well, little one.”
+“Well, little one,” the king said with a slight chuckle.
+“You shall grow tall.”

 He talks to the plant.
-Domis knew King Odo was a master forest savant, but watching him with the tiny sprout convinced him all the more he was doing the right thing.
+Domis knew King Odo was a master forest savant, but watching him with the tiny sprout convinced him all the more.
 A king with that much power and gold cares for a tiny sprout.
-Yea it speaks loudly.
-Domis closed his eyes, taking a deep breath and then walked into view without fear.
+Yea, it speaks loudly.
+Domis closed his eyes, took a deep breath, and then walked into view without fear.

 Odo was as tall as the demon, and he looked him straight in the eyes.
-His black wavy hair showed no grey in his young age of twenty-four cycles, but his expression showed age.
+The king’s black wavy hair showed no grey in his young age of twenty-four cycles, but his expression suggested age.
 He reached for his kingsword with no tolerance for a demon in his forest.
 Especially this day, his coronation.
-He clinched the opal hilt but hesitated, seeing the large warrior carried an infant in his arm, swaddled in white, smeared with blood.
-Fine royal armor with Siberal’s sigil.
+He clinched the opal hilt but hesitated, seeing the large warrior carried an infant, swaddled in white, smeared with blood.
+Fine royal armor with a sigil of Siberal.
 Odo’s first thoughts were chaos.
 “Who are you?!
 Is that a human babe?”

 “No, sire. ’Tis demon.”

-Domis moved his tail to his right side for Odo to see and Odo felt baffled.
-“I bring truth.”
+Domis moved his tail to his right side for Odo to see, and Odo felt baffled.
+“I bring truth, sire.”

 “Truth?
-A demon…” Odo examined his armor. “…a royal demon warlord cradles a infant pup in my forest.
+A demom?”
+Odo examined his armor again. “…a royal demon warlord cradles an infant pup in my forest.
 Why?”

-Remaining at a distance, Domis stared at Odo like an unmoved tree as the pup cooed softly.
+Remaining at a distance, Domis stared at Odo like an unmoved tree as the pup cooed softly again.
 The Shadow laid the pup in the thick leaves covering the ground and stood in absolute strength.
 He removed his war belt laden with weapons, his scabbard, and dirks lining his tall leather boots, throwing them aside.
-Odo watched curiously as the demon revealed the last two weapons.
-The first was a tiny dirk he used to jab himself through his collarbone without flinching, leaving it there to prevent his body from returning to Siberal.
-High demons and youth were gifted with the power to transport themselves and what they wore or held, back to their birth realms upon death, lest the collarbone was pierces precisely.
+Odo watched curiously as the demon revealed revealed yet another weapon.

-The demon then pulled the second and last weapon, a short sword that he drew over the inside of his left wrist, cutting deep.
+“I have one more blade,” said Domis.
+Odo cautiously watched him pull a flaying knife from inside his jer’ob and quickly drew it over the inside of his left wrist, cutting deep.
 Blood flowed down his wrist, dripping onto the detritus of the forest floor as Odo stood in amazement.

 He is ending his life!
 “Who are you?”
-Odo said boldly.
+Odo said boldly, unsheathing his kingsword pointing it as Domis.

 The Shadow then picked up the pup and pulled him close to his chest.
 His eyes brimmed as a father’s would for the pup as he slowly moved closer to Odo through the thick leaves crunching under his feet.
 When he was about three arms-length away, he fell to his knees and said in his deep, bright clear voice, “I lay my weapons aside and offer my blood to claim the Ancients Code of Life.”

 Odo could not have been more surprised.
-His hands fell to his side.
-He was breathless, glancing over at the weapons half-buried in the leaves and to the tiny pup.
+He dropped his sword to his side, dangling.
+He was breathless, glancing over at the weapons half-buried in the leaves and at the tiny pup.
 It was a code amongst the Seven Realms that if a warrior offered his life to save an innocent, his enemy would grant life to the warriors choosing.

 When Odo did not answer, the Shadow looked up at him from on his knees, bleeding to his death.
 He held up the pup and spoke again.
 “I Domis Barathir Royal Shadow of Siberal, do forfeit my life and ask life be given.”